Watch Dogs Legion release date, trailer, everything we know about Watch Dogs 3

 Building your resistance one granny hacktivist at a time

-Watch Dogs: Legion kicked off Ubisoft’s portion of E3 2019 with a huge bang, as we were treated to an extended look at a London gone wrong, a growing Resistance group fighting against an authoritarian surveillance state, and a 78-year-old hacker named Helen Dashwood who’s likely tasered more security guards than you’ve had hot dinners.
+Ubisoft’s portion of E3 2019 began with a really rather intriguing look at Watch Dogs: Legion – the highlights of which were a lovely-looking London gone wrong, a growing Resistance group fighting against an authoritarian surveillance state, and a 78-year-old hacker named Helen Dashwood who’s likely tasered more security guards than you’ve had hot dinners.
 Our Watch Dogs: Legion guide will break down everything we know so far about this extremely ambitious open-world title, from the game’s expected release date to trailer breakdowns, story and setting info, and much more.

 Watch Dogs Legion release date

-The first question you’ll no doubt want answered (as did we) is when we can get our hands on Watch Dogs: Legion and start some sneaky granny hacktivism of our own.
-Well, as with what seems to be every other game announced this E3, we’re looking at a release date in the spring of next year, with Watch Dogs: Legion being released on 6th March 2020 to PC, Xbox One, PS4, and Stadia.
+So, when can we get our hands on Watch Dogs: Legion and start some sneaky granny hacktivism of our own?
+Well, as with what seems to be every other game announced this E3, we’re looking at a release date in the spring of next year, with Watch Dogs: Legion’s release date marked down for 6th March 2020.
+When it arrives, it’ll be coming to PC, Xbox One, PS4, and Stadia.

 Watch Dogs Legion trailer – E3 2019 gameplay demo & cinematic trailer